-Ahead of her upcoming demo, chef and food writer Jenny Chandler talks about the many uses of past-its-best bread
+Jenny Chandler on the many uses of past-its-best bread

-6-14 May is Real Bread Week, celebrating all those independent bakeries producing fabulous, additive-free bread and encouraging us to get baking at home too.
-I can’t imagine a kitchen without good bread and work with one of the campaign’s ambassadors, baker Richard Bertinet, teaching home cooks how to make an honest loaf.
+This year, 22nd February to 1st March is Real Bread Week, celebrating all those independent bakeries producing fabulous, additive-free bread and encouraging us to get baking at home too.
+I work with one of the campaign’s ambassadors, baker Richard Bertinet, teaching home cooks how to make an honest loaf and I can’t imagine a kitchen without good bread.

 One of the great advantages of ‘real’ bread, and particularly sourdoughs, is that they age beautifully—unlike their mass-produced, sliced cousins that retain their soft, rather pappy texture for a few days and then suddenly turn green with mould.
 By using preservatives to keep bread ‘fresh’ for longer, industrial bakers have deprived us of one of the most fabulously versatile and useful ingredients: stale bread.

-A good loaf will naturally become dryer and rather leathery as it ages.
-I’m a fan of the continental-style drawstring bread bag, hanging on the back of the kitchen door rather than a clammy bread bin (that often encourages mould).
+A good loaf will naturally become drier and rather leathery as it ages.
+I’m a fan of the continental-style drawstring bread bag hanging on the back of the kitchen door, rather than a clammy bread bin (which often encourages mould).
 Here the bread will enjoy its passage through life: a soft, fresh accompaniment to soup or cheese on day one, a sandwich or great toast on day two, day three means more toast and perfect stale bread for any number of recipes and, if by any chance there’s anything left, by day four it’s time to crush up some crumbs.

 ‘Stale’ bread may sound negative, suggesting a shadow of its former fresher self, but soon becomes a blessing rather than a disappointment when you have a few ideas up your sleeve.
 So what to do with that maturing loaf?
 A slightly leathery slice of good bread is just perfect for the ridged griddle with a brush of olive oil, and can even be rather glamorous once you top it with a few Italian goodies and call it bruschetta.